estidlore/litus/docs/object/vals.md

 # vals

-Retrieves a strongly-typed array of the values of an object.
+Retrieves a strongly-typed array of the values of an object

 `Since v1.0.0`